albertodonato/blog/content/posts/desktop-metapackage.rst

 :date: 2016-04-09
 :category: howto
-:tags: packaging, deb, ubuntu, desktop
+:tags: deb, desktop, packaging, ubuntu

 Installing a new workstation (or reinstalling one) is quite a boring task; the OS setup itself is pretty quick, but then you have to install all the tools